viam-labs/viamcodelabs/site/viamguides/src/scuttle-base/scuttle-base.md

 ### Connect with SSH

-1. Place the microSD card into your Raspberry Pi and boot the Pi by plugging it in to an outlet.
+1. Place the microSD card into your Raspberry Pi and boot the Pi by plugging it into an outlet.
 A red LED will turn on to indicate that the Pi is connected to power.
 1. Once the Pi is started, connect to it with SSH.
 From a command line terminal window, enter the following command.
 The text in <> should be replaced (including the < and > symbols themselves) with the user and hostname you configured when you set up your Pi.
     ```bash
     ssh <USERNAME>@<HOSTNAME>.local